For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a thread of at least 250 words in response to the provided prompt.
 For each thread, the candidate must support his or her assertions with at least 2 citations in current APA format.
 In addition to the thread, the candidate is required to reply to 2 classmates’ threads.
 Each reply must be at least 100 words and cite at least 1 source in current APA format.
 Acceptable sources include the textbook, applicable journal articles, and the Bible.
-(MLO: A, B, C, D, E, F, G)
+(CLO: A, B, C, D, E, F, G)

 Weekly Reflective Log Assignments (6)

 The candidate will keep a weekly journal throughout this course concerning his or her personal thoughts about each week’s professional and personal activities.
-(MLO: A, B)
+The candidate will write a 150-200 word reflection about each week’s professional and personal activities and thoughts.
+(CLO: A, B)

 Creating a Reading Road Map Assignment

 The candidate will create a Reading Road Map that can be used with the assigned reading.
 The map should display characteristics of a map, tracing the learning that will come from the chapter.
-(MLO: B, C, G)
+(CLO: B, C, F, G)

 Purposeful and Explicit Note-Taking Assignment

 The candidate will learn and use the purposeful and explicit note-taking technique during his or her weekly reading.
 This assignment allows the candidate to create an effective instructional strategy commonly used in the classroom.
-(MLO: B, C, D, E, G)
+(CLO: B, C, D, E, G)

 Chapter Scenario Assignments (3)

 These assignments allow the candidate to interact with various issues in the school.
 Scenarios provide opportunities for the candidate to research and interact both professionally and personally.
-(MLO: B, C, D, E, G)
+(CLO: B, C, D, E, G)

 The candidate will create an Anticipation Guide using the assigned reading to aid in teaching.
 This assignment allows the candidate to develop an effective instructional strategy for the classroom.
-(MLO: B, C, D, E, G)
+(CLO: B, C, D, E, G)

 Teaching Strategy Article Review Assignment